The OISF maintains Suricata RPMs for the following Linux distributions:

 Configuration and Running

-To configure and run Suricata from the RPM please see the guid on getting started with RPMS: Guide: Getting Started on CentOS 8 and CentOS 7
+To configure and run Suricata from the RPM please see the guide on getting started with RPMS: Guide: Getting Started on RHEL, CentOS and rebuild Linux Distributions